What You Can Do to Fight Climate Change

 - Don't blow or sweep grass clippings into the street.
 When clippings are washed down storm drains, they add too much nitrogen to the waterways, which causes an overgrowth of algae, decreasing the oxygen that fish and other water creatures need to thrive.
 Likewise, minimize your use of fertilizers on the lawn, which can upset the ecology of waterways when it gets washed away.

 - Let the rain soak in!
 Minimize the amount of impermeable surfaces (surfaces that don't allow rainwater to pass through them, like rooftops, sidewalks, or swimming pools) on your property.
-Stormwater runoff can cause flooding, erosion, and can carry pollutants from the road into storm drains, where they make their way to our streams and rivers.
+Stormwater runoff can cause flooding, erosion and can carry pollutants from the road into storm drains, where they make their way to our streams and rivers.
 Consider using gravel or permeable pavers for your driveway or patio.
 Get a rain barrel to catch and store water from your down-spout.
-This can be used to water plants outside, cuts back on runoff, and lowers your City water usage.
-(You can make your own rain barrel with instructions found here.)
+This can be used to water plants outside, cuts back on runoff and lowers your City water usage.
+Learn how to make your own rain barrel.

 - Plant some food!
 Growing your own fruits and vegetables cuts down on your carbon footprint by lowering the amount of time your food spends in a truck, moving from farm to store to your home.
 Plus, there's nothing like a fresh, homegrown tomato.
 No space for a garden at home?
 Participate in the City's Community Garden program!

 - Mulch to save on watering.
-The City provides low-cost mulch that you can spread on your garden beds to hold water, discourage weeds, and keep the soil cooler, making your plants happier.
-City of Fayettville mulch costs $10 per scoop plus tax (one scoop equals approximately 2.5 cubic yards or the bed of a pick-up truck).
+The City provides low-cost mulch that you can spread on your garden beds to hold water, discourage weeds and keep the soil cooler, making your plants happier.
+City of Fayetteville mulch costs $10 per scoop plus tax (one scoop equals approximately 2.5 cubic yards or the bed of a pick-up truck).

 - Choose to walk or bike instead of driving whenever you are able.
-Cutting back on car emissions can have a positive impact on your carbon footprint... and your waistline!
+Cutting back on car emissions can have a positive impact on your carbon footprint.

 - Keep your car well maintained and tires inflated properly to keep it running as efficiently as possible.